Spinning into Butter: Origin

 Rebecca Gilman was a student for a short time in 1983 at Middlebury College in Middlebury, Vermont, before transferring to Birmingham-Southern.
 The origin of Spinning into Butter is an incident like the one in the play that happened at Middlebury in fall 1983.
 An African-American freshman named John Grace living in the freshman dormitory Allen reported that he had found racist notes on his door marker board and a rock thrown through his window.
 There were few black students at Middlebury and they were a fairly insular group, but almost nobody on campus felt Middlebury was a racist institution.
 The student body, the faculty and the administration were horrified.
 Students rallied around Grace and guarded his dorm room 24 hours a day.
 Even with the guard, Grace found another racist note in his room.
 On September 30, 1983, an investigation discovered that Grace had written the note.
 He admitted it and promptly left campus.
 Middlebury College President Olin Robison held an All-College meeting that was very well attended immediately after Grace left campus informing the college of these events.

 Controversy

 The play's treatment of racism has sparked some controversy.
 Several productions include a forum at the end for audience members to discuss the issues raised.
-The novelist Ishmael Reed criticized the play, calling it racist and clumsy, but other critics defend the play, arguing that it exposes rather than perpetrates racism.
+The novelist Ishmael Reed criticized the play, calling it racist and clumsy.

 The play's treatment of political and social issues in an academic context has prompted comparisons with David Mamet's play Oleanna (1992).